jondashkyle/dropout/readme.md

 # dropout

-When interfaces are designed for exhausting your attention and keep you clicking going offline is an act of mental liberation.
-This is tool of ethical technology which enables you to save pages offline for later consumption and archival.
+When interfaces are designed for exhausting your attention and to keep you clicking, going offline is an act both of liberation and luxury.
+This is a tool of ethical technology which enables you to save pages for offline access and archival.

 ```
 npm install dropout -g